310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 {% endbubble %}

 {% bubble Chiaki norsmile2 %}
 You, too, Kanata.
-We sang and danced the whole time while we were going to the mainland and then back to Hoshijima, after all.
+We sang and danced the whole time while we were going to the main island and then back to Hoshijima, after all.

 Setting aside Nagumo and I, who train on a regular basis, it isn’t surprising if it was rough on everyone else.
 {% endbubble %}